Compare Static Caravan Insurance

 Static caravan insurance has two different types of cover – ‘New for Old’ and ‘Market Value’.

 If you have Market Value cover, you’ll receive the caravan’s current market value at the time of the incident.
-It is important that you provide an accurate current value for your caravan if you opt for this type of cover.
+You must provide an accurate current value for your caravan if you opt for this type of cover.

 Compare Static Caravan Insurance FAQs

-Storing your caravan at a secure caravan site could help to reduce your premiums.
-Ensure that you correctly submit the security measures of your berthing location when you are filling in the quote form.
+When looking for a static caravan insurance quote, storing your caravan at a secure caravan site could help to reduce your premiums.
+Ensure that you correctly submit the security measures of your location when you are filling in the quote form.
 Security devices such as window locks may also reduce premium costs.